 I was under the weather today, (might be a reaction to my malaria medicine, might be something I ate or drank) so remained back on the boat while Mark continued to explore.
-The first activity as a hike in the Amazon Natural Park, partly on canopy bridges.
-Besides mosquitos, the group was greeted by birds, monkeys and tree sloths.
+The first activity was a hike in the Amazon Natural Park, partly on canopy bridges.
+Besides mosquitoes, the group was greeted by birds, monkeys and tree sloths.

 There was a beautiful Greater Ani that posed obligingly.
 This bird is related to cuckoos, it has a humped bill, white eyes, and blue-black wings.
 There were Horned Screamers, Wattled Jacanas and a Lettered Aracari, a member of the toucan family.
 The Lettered Aracari gets its name from the lines on its beak, which look like lettering.

 Finally, they were entertained by a band of Common Squirrel Monkeys romping through the trees.

 Even though I remained at the boat, I also saw some wildlife – a Three-toed Sloth in a nearby tree, and a pod of Grey River Dolphins off the stern of the boat.
 I even saw one jump totally out of the water.